xe1gyq/EekMex/documentation/p0x02/GroundStation.md

 ### Freeboard EekMex Dashboard

-The following Components will be created:
+The following widgets will be created:

 1. Mission Information
    - City